 First, it needs Flexible Upper to run forward and play the ball, and feet are not choked.
 Second, it must have an Excellent Grip, as the grass surface tends to be slippery with due or excessive use.
 Third a Flatter Outsole to save grass/court surface from damage.

-If you love all white tennis shoes (available for men & women versions) with durability and cushioning then these shoes are for you.
-The air max series is among the one of the old and long-lasting, classic and iconic shoe line of Nike.
+If you love all-white tennis shoes (available for men & women versions) with durability and cushioning then these shoes are for you.
+The air max series is among one of the old and long-lasting, classic, and iconic shoe lines of Nike.

-The Air Max shoes have enhanced cushioning on the heel and a reasonable price which lasts long.
+The Air Max shoes have enhanced cushioning on the heel and a reasonable price that lasts long.

 It is quite comfortable due to the added cushion on the heel which causes less shock feeling and lightweight as well.
 The outsole is quite thick with a tread pattern to provide traction at the perfect time.